SOLTECH is proud to be recognized as a Top Workplaces 2022 & Best and Brightest Company to Work For 2022! Learn more

 3. Content (Highly Varied)

-All websites require content.
-Some are very simple, single-page sites with some scrolling content and a few images.
-Other sites have high quality, curated premium content that users pay money to access.
 Many organizations will ultimately pay more to generate site content over time than the original implementation costs for the site.
 If your goal is spreading the word, sales, or lead generation, then content will need to be written or produced on an ongoing basis to support an SEO strategy.
 A regular flow of content and a solid SEO strategy is one of the primary methods to increase traffic and grow your audience.

 Content can take the form of blogs, videos, animations, case studies, infographics, and white papers.
 If this rigorous task is to be useful and effective, it will need to be constant, unique, and engaging.
 This can be accomplished internally or outsourced to content specialists.
 Obviously, if you can write the content yourself, there is no cost involved whereas engaging 3rd parties to regularly write content for your site can be a significant cost over time.